-We are one school system educating more than 114,000 students in over 220 schools.
-Our 13,000 employees work together to provide learning as unique as every student.
+We are one school system educating more than 125,000 students in over 245 schools.
+More than 14,000 employees work together to provide learning as unique as every student.

 We’re all committed to success for every student.

-Each student, in keeping with his or her individual abilities and gifts, will complete high school with a foundation of learning necessary to thrive in life, work and continued learning.
+Each student in keeping with their individual abilities and gifts, will complete high school with a foundation of learning necessary to thrive in life, work and continued learning.

 Students come first.

 We believe that everyone can learn.
 Each student is unique and worthwhile.
 We acknowledge, recognize and celebrate the diversity of our learners.
 Success for each and every student is the goal of our work.